absm-art/absm-art/README.md

 ## Hi there 👋

+im working on getting this site online, somewhat formatted and configured, and making some posts and pages so i can share work, start generating
+SEO, and get clicks to mean something!

+thanks for visiting, and thank you for your interest in the process that goes into this stuff!

 <!--
 **absm-art/absm-art** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.